 Locating and familiarizing yourself with these items when you first move in may eliminate damage down the road.

-- This information can be found in the Rules & Regulations portion of the King & Queen Apartments Lease Agreement.
+- This information can be found in the Tenant Handbook & Rules and Regulations portion of the King & Queen Apartments Lease Agreement.

 - *NOTE* During the summer of 2016, all of the apartment units at King & Queen Apartments will be upgraded to breaker boxes.